lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     The file name of a [script implementing the Schema operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-schema.html).

     In order to use your connector for [synchronization and reconciliation](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html), you need a functional schema script correctly referenced in the connection configuration.

-    Also, presence of a valid schema script reference is required for registering a [Scripted REST](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/scripted-rest.html) connection, although the script itself doesn't have to be functional and can be left empty.
+Also, a functional schema script returning a schema object is required if you register your connection as described in the [Configure connectors over REST](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/configure-connector.html#connector-wiz-REST) doc.

     Schema script functionality is described in details in the [Schema Script](#heading--developing-scripted-connectors-groovy-schema) chapter, and example implementations can be found in its [Schema Script > Example Schema Script](#heading--developing-scripted-connectors-groovy-schema-example-script) section.

 * "searchScriptFileName"

     A connection provides access to a remote system.
 Normally, it is used for data exchange, where remote data is a list of resources obtained from a [search operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-search.html).
-In a Groovy Toolkit connector, the search operation is performed with a [search or query script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-search.html), which is referenced in the connection configuration via the "searchScriptFileName" key.
+In a Groovy Toolkit-based connector, the search operation is performed with a [search or query script](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/scripts/script-search.html), which is referenced in the connection configuration via the "searchScriptFileName" key.

-    In order to use your connector for the [search operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-search.html), including CRUD operations and [synchronization and reconciliation](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html), you MUST have a functional search script correctly referenced in the connection configuration.
+    In order to use your connector for the [search operation](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/operations/operation-search.html), including CRUD operations and [synchronization](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html), you MUST have a functional search script correctly referenced in the connection configuration.

     Search script functionality is described in details in the [Search Script](#heading--developing-scripted-connectors-groovy-search) chapter, and example implementations can be found in the [Example Search Script](#heading--developing-scripted-connectors-groovy-search-example) section.

 If you plan to implement any other [ICF operations with Groovy scripts](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/groovy-operations.html), you will need to deploy the corresponding scripts as well.

 In addition, a UI might impose its own requirements while registering a connection.

 #### <a id="heading--developing-scripted-connectors-groovy-connection-platform-ui" name="heading--developing-scripted-connectors-groovy-connection-platform-ui"></a>Scripted Connectors > Registering Connection in IDM > Platform UI